AppCraftTeam/appcraft-localized-ios/README.md

 - `ACLocalizedString` = "\(ACLocalizedString)" (Interpolation)

 ## UIKit
-To support `on the fly` localization each `UI`-component implements properties that store localized strings.
+To support `on the fly` localization each `UI-component` implements properties that store localized strings.
 For example:

 ```swift
 public extension UILabel {